Verified July 2026 · Cited to primary sources

 Typical cost

-CJC-1295 is usually sold stacked with Ipamorelin at roughly $200–$400/month per seekpeptides.com; access is gray-market given its 503A status.
+CJC-1295 is usually sold stacked with Ipamorelin at roughly $200 to $400/month per seekpeptides.com; access is gray-market given its 503A status.
 Standalone "with DAC" pricing is not separately verified.

 No legal supervised access route right now.

 CJC-1295 has no compliant US route today.
-Vials sold "for research use only" are a gray-market fig-leaf, not a legal loophole — we don't link them.
+Vials sold "for research use only" are a gray-market fig-leaf, not a legal loophole, so we don't link them.
 If you pursue CJC-1295, do it with a licensed clinician, and re-check its legal status first.

 Is CJC-1295safe?
 Side effects & risks

-GH-excess effects (edema, carpal-tunnel symptoms, insulin resistance, IGF-1 elevation → theoretical cancer risk).
-A widely-cited adverse-event report exists for CJC-1295 DAC (causation unestablished — represent carefully).
+GH-excess effects (edema, carpal-tunnel symptoms, insulin resistance, IGF-1 elevation with a theoretical cancer risk).
+A widely-cited adverse-event report exists for CJC-1295 DAC (causation unestablished; represent carefully).
 CJC-1295's compounding nomination was withdrawn in April 2026 and PCAC previously voted against inclusion, so there is no compliant 503A route.
 WADA-prohibited (S2).

 Medical disclaimer: This page is independent editorial information, not medical advice, and Best Peptide For That is not a medical provider.
 We do not provide dosing.
 Talk to a licensed clinician before starting, stopping, or changing any peptide or medication.
 Full medical disclaimer.